mgvel/px1800kbd/README.md

 The kernel reports the chipset as `SONiX USB Keyboard`

 Written for the Perixx PX-1800 USB Keyboard.
-This software is forked from Colin Svingen's Azio L70 USB Keyboard driver that can be found at https://bitbucket.org/Swoogan/aziokbd
+This software is forked from https://github.com/lolo101/px1800kbd.git

 > NOTE: Makefile and instructions are only tested on Ubuntu, however they are known to work on Debian.